kernelci/kernelci-project/kernelci.org/content/en/org/tsc/_index.md

 ### Votes

-As per paragraph *3.a TSC Voting* of the [project charter](/files/KernelCI_Project_Technical_Charter_20181107.pdf):
+As per paragraph *4.a Committee Voting* of the [project charter](/files/KernelCI_Project_Technical_Charter_202607.pdf):

-> While the Project aims to operate as a consensus based community, if any TSC
+> While the Project aims to operate as a consensus based community, if any
-> decision requires a vote to move the Project forward, the voting members of
+> committee decision requires a vote to move the Project forward, the voting
-> the TSC will vote on a one vote per voting member basis.
+> members of the applicable committee will vote on a one vote per voting member
+> basis.

 Decisions that always require a vote are:
 * adding or removing TSC members
+* electing or replacing the TSC Chair
 * making changes to the TSC rules
 * granting or removing any kind of admin rights to individuals
 * making proposals to the LF project board
+* amending the Technical Charter

+Replacing the TSC Chair requires a two-thirds vote of the TSC.
+Amending the Technical Charter requires a two-thirds vote of the entire TSC and is subject to approval by LF Projects.

 Votes are made on motions with a yes/no choice and have to be proposed by a TSC member.
 The result of each vote should be shared on the mailing list and added